 Breakthroughs in technology and the globalization of commerce have provided today's con artists a new arsenal of weapons to defraud consumers.
 Personal data, such as social security numbers or bank account and credit card numbers, can be used by criminals to personally profit at a victim's expense or even commit a crime under the victim's name.

 Research has shown that victims of fraud are often victimized by complete strangers.
 In 2015, more than 60 percent of offenders were strangers to their victims.

 Additionally, the Internet Crime Complaint Center (IC3) receives and refers complaints regarding the rapidly expanding area of cybercrime.
 For law enforcement and regulatory agencies, IC3 is the central clearinghouse for complaints on internet-related crimes, including those that relate to matters of fraud.
 And for victims, the site provides a convenient, easily accessible, online reporting mechanism to alert law enforcement of suspected fraudulent activities.

 To help improve and expand services to victims, the Office for Victims of Crime (OVC) created the ID Theft Toolkit for victim advocates, attorneys, law enforcement, and others involved in assisting those impacted by fraud.
 Also, the OVC-funded Identity Theft Victims Assistance Network is expanding the capacity and outreach of victim services programs nationwide to better address the rights and needs of victims through a collaborative network of state and regional coalitions.

-To learn more, select a page from the "Fraud Awareness" box for information and resources produced or sponsored by the Office of Justice Programs and other federal agencies.
+Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal agencies: